 |5||Bluetooth 3.0 + HS|

-If you find out that your computer doesn’t have a version with the required feature you need, you can always get an inexpensive USB Bluetooth adapter from Amazon.
+Once you complete the steps, you will know the adapter version you have on your computer.
+If you find out that your device doesn’t have a specific version with a required feature, you can always get an inexpensive USB Bluetooth adapter from Amazon.